Keeping a Peaceful Home in the Midst of Chaos

 by Kristina Matz

 Hey, friends!
-This article is a little bit different from our usual articles.
+This post is a little bit different from our usual posts.
 In light of a unique season in our world, where many of us have home lives that look quite different from the norm, we wanted to share some tips that will aim for an environment of peace in our families.
 These are some quick thoughts that have been born out of our own experience raising five kiddos and being home with them throughout the week.
 We’re sure many of you already implement these tips on a regular basis, but we always love being reminded of things that we tend to overlook when our normal routine changes.
 May they prove to be a blessing during this trial that has been laid before us.

 Keep the TV in Its Place